SGayathri-29/Advanced-Physical-Design-Laboratory/README.md

 ### **ASIC DESIGN FLOW**

-ASIC- Application Specific Integrated circuit is a IC where the chip is customised according to the application,it involves a design flow for attaining the final expected module.
+ASIC- Application Specific Integrated circuit is a IC where the chip is customised according to the application,it involves a design flow for attaining the final expected module.For this flow three components are very important which are EDA tool,RTL design and PDK information.

 ![image](https://user-images.githubusercontent.com/86550945/124347464-97d07b00-dc02-11eb-80e0-588e67e11800.png)

 **The steps of the ASIC Design flow are as follows:**